nkal-google/bowling-compliance-ads-remover/README.md

 ﻿
-# Bowling - saves advertisers from Google's 3-strike account suspension
+# Bowling - allows advertisers to review their disapproved ads at scale

-In light of the [new policy](https://support.google.com/google-ads/answer/10957124?hl=en) that might cause accounts suspension, Bowling is a mitigation tool which allows clients to act and remove disapproved ads before risking account suspension.
-Advertisers with hundreds of accounts and billions of search keywords lack the bandwidth to monitor each violation, thus might receive repeated strikes and get suspended.
+Advertisers with hundreds of accounts and billions of search keywords lack the bandwidth to monitor each disapproval, thus can benefit from a scaled audting tool to showcase disapproved ads

-### The policy ###
-Starting Oct 21 Google is introducing a new strike-based system to enforce against advertisers who repeatedly violate Google Ads policies (read more about the change here).
-An advertiser’s first policy violation will only result in a warning.
-But advertisers will earn their first strike if we detect continued violation of our policies.
-Advertisers will be able to receive a maximum of three strikes, and the penalties applied with each strike will progressively increase.
-Temporary account holds will be applied for the first and second strikes, while the third strike will result in an account suspension.

 # Project owners